amanshrivas05/Big-game-cenus-viz/README.md

 The goal of project to look at the birthplace of each player belong where they from.

-The show the data visual and make a dashboard Dashboard  Youtube link https://youtu.be/vL8013WV7jA
+The show the data visual and make a dashboard.
+Dashboard  Youtube link https://youtu.be/vL8013WV7jA